Home

 Responsible Wildlife Viewing

-The most important rule is to keep your distance.
+Iceland's wildlife is remarkably accessible, but that accessibility comes with responsibility.
+Keep your distance at all times.
 At puffin colonies, stay behind fences and on marked paths.
 Puffin burrows are hidden beneath grass and collapse when stepped on, crushing eggs or chicks inside.
-At seal haul-out sites, maintain at least 50 metres distance -- closer approaches cause seals to flee into the water, wasting energy they need for nursing pups or surviving winter.
-Never chase or corner any animal to get a photograph.
-A picture taken with binoculars or a telephoto lens from a respectful distance is always better than a close-up obtained by stressing the animal.
+At seal haul-out sites, maintain at least 50 metres distance — closer approaches cause seals to flee into the water, wasting energy they need for nursing pups.

 Never feed wildlife.
 Human food is harmful to wild animals and creates dangerous habituation.
 Do not leave food scraps at campsites or viewpoints.
 Follow marked trails to avoid trampling nesting habitat.
-If you are on a whale watching tour, choose operators certified by IceWhale, the Icelandic Whale Watching Association, which sets standards for responsible boat behaviour around cetaceans.
-Responsible wildlife viewing ensures that future visitors can enjoy the same extraordinary encounters that make Iceland one of Europe's great wildlife destinations.

 Frequently Asked Questions